-If a person to whom this policy applies has declared or has been found to be in a conflict of interest, he/she must:
+If a person to whom this policy applies has declared or has been found to be in a conflict of interest, they must:

-- withdraw from a Board, Council or committee meeting (i.e. leave the room) while the matter is being discussed and voted upon to ensure that he/she does not participate in the discussion or vote on the related matter - not attempt in any way before, during or after the meeting to influence the voting on the related matter.
+- Withdraw from a Board, Council or Committee meeting, i.e., leave the room, while the matter is being discussed and voted upon to ensure that they do not participate in the discussion or vote on the related matter. - Not attempt in any way before, during or after the meeting to influence the voting on the related matter.